KSPaananen/Youtube-DiscordBot/README.md

    - Verify you were able to pull the image with `docker images`

 4. Run the image inside a new container
-   - Run `docker run -e Bot__Token=YourBotToken --name YourContainerName ghcr.io/kspaananen/youtube-discordbot:latest `.
-Replace `YourBotToken` with your bots token & `YourContainerName` with your desired container name
+   - Run `docker run -e Bot__Token=YourBotToken --name YourContainerName ghcr.io/kspaananen/youtube-discordbot:latest`
+     - Replace `YourBotToken` with your bots token & `YourContainerName` with a desired name for the container
    - To stop the container you can either:
      - Press `ctrl + c`
      - Run `docker stop YourContainerName`